bmartynowicz/realm-cost-calcuator/README.md

 immediately compare traditional integration spend versus Realm's optimized approach.

+## Feature highlights

+- Organization size presets auto-populate daily traffic and average event size baselines.
+See [`docs/traffic-baselines.md`](docs/traffic-baselines.md) for the research notes behind each band.
+- Executive summary PDF export packages the current scenario for finance or procurement stakeholders.
+- Competitive benchmarking compares Realm to a gated Cribl estimate that unlocks with a verified work email.
+- Updated data catalog and supporting research samples live under [`research/`](research/), making it easy to trace every assumption back to a published source.
+- Automated Playwright QA runs critical journeys (traffic presets, Cribl gating, and validation) on each build.

 ## Getting started

 The project uses [Vite](https://vitejs.dev/) with a TypeScript entry point for a fast